How to Start Science Clubs

 going on like a Scout Troop, 4-H Club, Big Brother and Sister Program,

-- If possible, find 3 people who would like to be "Captains" or
+If possible, find 3 people who would like to be “Captains”

-- Decide on a central place to meet.
-Get a written okay from the host
+Decide on a central place to meet.
+Get a written okay from the

-organization a school, a community center, a church, or a parent
+host organization — a school, a community center, a church, or a

-- You may have to arrange transportation for members getting to and
+You may have to arrange transportation for members getting to

 buddy system and encourage parents to car pool.
 Club leaders should